x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/configure-dial-codes.md

 6. Click **Save** to save your changes.

-### Use the Shell to configure dial codes, prefixes, and number formats
+### Use Exchange Online PowerShell to configure dial codes, prefixes, and number formats

-This example configures a UM dial plan named  `MyUMDialPlan` with an in-country or region number format, an international number format, and the following dial codes:
+This example configures a UM dial plan named `yUMDialPlan` with an in-country or region number format, an international number format, and the following dial codes:

 - 9 for the outside line access code